Teodor-Cristia/Portfolio/2. AtliQ Grands - Revenue - Hospitality/README.md

 **Problem Statement**:

-✦ AtliQ Grands, a hospitality company with multiple five-star hotels across India, is losing market share and revenue in the luxury/business hotels category.
+> ✦ AtliQ Grands, a hospitality company with multiple five-star hotels across India, is losing market share and revenue in the luxury/business hotels category.
-✦ The managing director wants to incorporate "Business and Data Intelligence" to regain their market share and revenue.
+> ✦ The managing director wants to incorporate "Business and Data Intelligence" to regain their market share and revenue.
-✦ AtliQ Grands does not have an in-house data analytics team to provide insights.
+> ✦ AtliQ Grands does not have an in-house data analytics team to provide insights.
-✦ The revenue management team has decided to hire a third-party service provider to provide insights from their historical data.

 **Task**: